Image ©Acky Bright

 The exhibition will feature two new painting series by Acky Bright, KBK-18 and Ah-Un, that each draw inspiration from traditional Japanese art and theater.
 Underscoring the impressive range of his contemporary art practice, the show will also highlight Acky Bright’s promotional campaigns designed for major companies, including his multimedia designs for the nationwide “WcDonald’s” campaign, YOASOBI x Vaundy’s FRIES BEAT 2024 music video, and Squid Game coloring book illustrated for Netflix.

-Acky Bright will be on site for live drawings on the following dates:
+Acky Bright was on site for live drawings on the following dates:

 November 7 & 8, 11 am to 7 pm